dev-otl/ILI9341-STM32-NUCLEO-L152RE/README.md

 ### `AsciiLib.* and HzLib.*`:
 Helper files that provide character pixel data (not mine).
+Each character is represented by [16 rows] x [8 columns] bit matrix stored as an array of 16 2-byte values.
+Bit 1 turns pixel to the color.
 Modify the pixel data as desired.

-#### Character Pixel Format
-Each character is represented by [16 rows] x [8 columns] bit matrix stored as an array of 16 2-byte values.
-Bit 1 turns pixel on.

 ### Functions
 |                                                        |                                                                         |